emcaruso/minimal-basler-handler/README.md

 - Pre-configured IP addresses on Basler cameras are required.
 The Pylon IP Configurator app, is provided by the Basler pylon Software Suite.
   Download it at: [https://www.baslerweb.com/en/downloads/software/?srsltid=AfmBOorhg4eoJa0glsNgQvtT9hNgEiwgYKa_75ahCTvJ84nN8cgmwdKj].
   And see the documentation to assign Ip addresses at: [https://docs.baslerweb.com/assigning-an-ip-address-to-a-camera]
+- For QRCode detection, install the JDK at: https://www.oracle.com/java/technologies/downloads/

 ### Installation
 There is no need for an installation.
 A virtual environment with all the required dependencies is automatically activated (and installed if not present) when running the scripts.